 Step #1 – Perform an objective evaluation of the situation.
-Prior to engaging in a negotiation, you must perform an honest assessment of the strengths and weaknesses of all parties involved.
-People oftentimes focus on the weaknesses of the opposing party, and overlook their own weaknesses in negotiations.
-The more you know about your own weaknesses, the better prepared you can be to address them in a meaningful way.
+Before engaging in a negotiation, you must perform an honest assessment of the strengths and weaknesses of all parties involved.
+People oftentimes focus on the weaknesses of the opposing party, and overlook their weaknesses in negotiations.
+The more you know about your weaknesses, the better prepared you can be to address them in a meaningful way.

-In negotiations, surprises are almost never positive.
+In negotiations, surprises are rarely positive.
 The more knowledge and understanding that you have regarding the strengths and weaknesses of all parties involved, the less likely you are to be caught off guard.

 Step #2 – Engage in a dialogue with the other party or parties.
 While some people believe in leading with strength, and others prefer to listen and defer, one way or another the parties will need to engage in a dialogue for the negotiations to commence.
 If you’ve performed the objective evaluation suggested in Step 1, you should be comfortable with either initiating the dialogue or waiting for the other party to engage you.